MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/multi-tenant-deployment.md

 |                                                                       | Federation has fewer control features than guesting; when someone is guested into a Teams team, that user can only search and collaborate with people in the specific team they were guested into.
 When tenants are federated, everyone in each tenant can search and collabroate with everyone in other tenants.
 See [this article](https://docs.microsoft.com/microsoftteams/communicate-with-users-from-other-organizations#compare-external-and-guest-access) for a detailed comparison between guesting and federation features. |

  >[!NOTE]
- >Tenant ABC and the external tenants do *not* have to have the same federation configuration.
-Tenant ABC can have open federation while the external tenants have "block" or "allow" federation settings.
+ >Tenants do *not* need to have the same federation configuration.
+Tenant ABC can have open federation while Tenant Contoso1 and Tenant Contoso2 have "block" or "allow" federation settings.

  >[!NOTE]
- >If an external user wants to initiate a Remote Assist call with an expert in Tenant ABC, they will have to type out the entire email address of the expert in Tenant ABC.
+ >If an user wants to initiate a Remote Assist call with a collaborator outside their tenant, that user will need to type out the full email address of the collaborator outside their tenant.

 #### Federation implementation

 If you are following the steps in the [Deploy HoloLens in a commercial environment](https://docs.microsoft.com/hololens/hololens-requirements#apps) article, go back to that document before implementing this solution.

-- See [this article](cross-company-calling.md) for full instructions on implementing **open federation**.

-- See [this Microsoft Teams article](https://docs.microsoft.com/microsoftteams/manage-external-access#allow-or-block-domains) for full instructions for implementing **"Blocked" and "Allow" Federation**.
+Otherwise, see [this article](cross-company-calling.md) for full instructions on implementing **open federation** and see [this Microsoft Teams article](https://docs.microsoft.com/microsoftteams/manage-external-access#allow-or-block-domains) for full instructions for implementing **"Blocked" and "Allow" Federation**.

 ### Solution 2: Guesting